relaxdiego/relaxdiego/README.md

 I love building software and I've dedicated my career to mastering as many of the art's numerous aspects.
 I've done this by taking on the various challenges that come my way, learning as much as I can and delivering as best as I can.
 Taking pride in the systems that I build.
-To this end, I have⇢ gained experience in:
+To this end, I have gained experience in:

 - Entrepreneurship